Johanna A. Witasek: Life

-Her last major work was on nightshade (Solanum) plants and appeared in 1909.
+Her last major work, a monograph on nightshade (Solanum) plants, was published in 1909.
 This material came from the Samoa trip of Karl Rechinger and Lily Rechinger-Favarger.
 Rechinger's work of Botanical and Zoological Results, submitted to the Academy of Sciences in July 1909, was reprinted in 1910, including Witasek's contributions.
 The work was published in the same year.